Seoul National University: Museum

 Seoul National University Museum is located at the Gwanak Campus.
 It opened alongside the university in 1946 under the name "The Seoul National University Museum Annex."
-The original two-story Dongsung-dong building, which was erected in 1941, had served as the Kyungsung Imperial University Museum until it was transferred intact to SNU.
-When the museum was moved to the sixth floor of the Central Library, in 1975, it was renamed the Seoul National University Museum.
+The original two-story Dongsung-dong building, which was erected in 1941, had served as the Keijō Imperial University Museum until it was transferred intact to SNU.
+When the museum was moved to the sixth floor of the Central Library, in 1975, it was renamed the "Seoul National University Museum".
 The museum was then moved to newly constructed facilities, next to the Dongwon Building, in 1993, which it has occupied to this day.
 Dr. Park Nak-gyu is its director.

 Museum of Art

-Seoul National University Museum of Art (SNUMoA) was established in 1995 with contributions from the Samsung Cultural Foundation after a proposal from Dr. Lee Jong-sang, a professor of Oriental Art.
+The Seoul National University Museum of Art (SNUMoA) was established in 1995 with contributions from the Samsung Cultural Foundation after a proposal from Dr. Lee Jong-sang, a professor of Oriental Art.
 The building was designed by Dutch architect Rem Koolhaas, with construction entrusted to the Samsung Group.
 The 4450 m2 structure lies three stories above and below ground, with its major distinguishing feature, the forward area, cantilevering off the ground.
 Construction lasted from 2003 to 2005, and the museum opened on June 8, 2006.
 Dr. Jung Hung-min assumed directorship of the gallery in 2006.

 Gymnasium

-Seoul National University Gymnasium is an indoor sporting arena.
+The Seoul National University Gymnasium is an indoor sporting arena.
 The capacity of the arena is 5,000 and was built in 1986 to host table tennis and badminton (demonstration) events at the 1988 Summer Olympics.